ducvu0907/social-rest-api/README.md

-# A thread-like social media application
+# A social media application